AdobeDocs/campaign-classic.en/help/web/using/defining-web-forms-layout.md

 ![](assets/s_ncs_admin_survey_containers_add.png)

 Use a container to group elements of the page without adding a label to the final rendering.
 Elements are grouped into the container sub-tree.
-Standard containers let you manage the layout of checks.
+Standard containers let you manage the layout.

 For example: